nosas/blog/performance_classification/article.md

 The table below shows the confusion matrix for a binary classification problem.
 The rows represent the true labels and the columns represent the predicted labels.
 The diagonal represents correct predictions and all other cells represent incorrect predictions.
+Ideally, our confusion matrix should diagonal contain values - no incorrect predictions.

 <figure class="center">
     <img src="img/confusion_matrix.png" style="width:100%;"/>